-This creates a cross-site request forgery (CSRF) vulnerability on Jenkins master, where an anonymous attacker can trick an administrator to execute arbitrary code on Jenkins master by having him open a specifically crafted attack URL.
+This creates a cross-site request forgery (CSRF) vulnerability on the Jenkins controller, where an anonymous attacker can trick an administrator to execute arbitrary code on the Jenkins controller by having him open a specifically crafted attack URL.

 There’s also a related vulnerability where the permission check on this ability is done imprecisely, which may affect those who are running Jenkins instances with a custom authorization strategy plugin.

 This is another CSRF vulnerability that allows an attacker to cause a deployment of binaries to Maven repositories.
 This vulnerability has the same CVE ID as SEUCRITY-63.

 This creates a cross-site scripting (XSS) vulnerability.